Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Experiment

-We run an online A/B test for UniMVT on randomly sampled 10\% of traffic.
-Treatment and control buckets are mutually exclusive and do not interfere.
-All models are trained on pre-experiment data, and no post-intervention or leakage features are used in online inference.
-We compare against two production baselines:
+We conducted a rigorous online A/B test for UniMVT on a randomly sampled 10\% of Kuaishou's live production traffic.
+Treatment and control buckets were mutually exclusive to prevent interference.
+We compare our approach against two established production baselines:

-\begin{itemize}[leftmargin=8pt] \item \textbf{Treatment-Agnostic Model}: A two-stage approach that independently trains learners for the base CTR and the residual uplift to explicitly model the treatment effect. \item \textbf{T-Learner (Shared-Bottom)}: A unified framework utilizing a shared encoder to extract common representations, with separate towers to jointly estimate base CTR and uplift. \end{itemize}
+\begin{itemize}[leftmargin=8pt] \item \textbf{Base (Two-Stage Model)}: The legacy production approach that independently trains separate learners for base CTR and residual uplift, which suffers from error accumulation and fails to capture shared causal dynamics. \item \textbf{Unified Model (Shared-Bottom)}: A multi-task learning framework utilizing a shared underlying encoder with separate prediction towers to jointly estimate base CTR and uplift, representing a stronger representation-learning baseline. \end{itemize}

-As for metrics, we report revenue in coupon and non-coupon scenarios.
-Table \ref{tab:ab} reports performance relative to the baseline.
-Compared to the Treatment-Agnostic Model, the proposed method delivers consistent improvements across all online metrics, indicating that jointly optimizing base click-through rate and intervention uplift yields higher-quality coupon allocation decisions.
-Relative to the T-Learner (Shared-Bottom), it achieves further gains, suggesting that full-space causal modeling enables more accurate CTR estimation and superior allocation quality.
-Following online A/B experiments, the system has been deployed to production for live-stream, direct-response coupon ad slots, with ongoing expansion to additional scenarios.
+To evaluate online performance, we monitor business metrics — Revenue ($\Delta$Rev) and Return on Investment ($\Delta$ROI) — and calibration accuracy via Predicted Click-Over-Click Error ($\text{PCOC-Err} = |\text{PCOC} - 1|$).

+As shown in Table \ref{tab:ab}, UniMVT consistently outperforms the baselines.
+Compared to the Base Two-Stage model, it achieves an 18.14\% increase in coupon revenue and an 8.80 boost in overall ROI.
+Moreover, UniMVT reduces coupon PCOC-Err by 86.51\% and no-coupon PCOC-Err by 50.00\%.
+This substantial calibration improvement confirms that our DCR and X-Network effectively isolate causal signals from confounding biases, enabling highly precise, granular coupon allocations.
+Following the A/B test, UniMVT has been fully deployed in Kuaishou's live-stream direct-response ad slots, with ongoing expansion to other marketing scenarios.